eBay/tsv-utils/README.md

 These tools perform data manipulation and statistical calculations on tab delimited data.
 They are intended for large files.
 Larger than ideal for loading entirely in memory in an application like R, but not so big as to necessitate moving to Hadoop or similar distributed compute environments.
 The features supported are useful both for standalone analysis and for preparing data for use in R, Pandas, and similar toolkits.

 The tools work like traditional Unix command line utilities such as `cut`, `sort`, `grep` and `awk`, and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
+Fields are identified either by field name or field number.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (`tsv-filter`).
 Documentation is available for each tool by invoking it with the `--help` option.
 TSV format is similar to CSV, see [Comparing TSV and CSV formats](docs/comparing-tsv-and-csv.md) for the differences.

 The rest of this section contains descriptions of each tool.
 Click on the links below to jump directly to one of the tools.
 Full documentation is available in the [tool reference](docs/ToolReference.md).

 * [tsv-filter](#tsv-filter) - Filter lines using numeric, string and regular expression comparisons against individual fields.
 This description also provides an introduction to features found throughout the toolkit.
 * [tsv-select](#tsv-select) - Keep a subset of columns (fields).
-Like `cut`, but with field reordering.
+Like `cut`, but supporting named fields, field reordering, and field exclusions.
 * [tsv-uniq](#tsv-uniq) - Filter out duplicate lines using either the full line or individual fields as a key.
 * [tsv-summarize](#tsv-summarize) - Summary statistics on selected fields, against the full data set or grouped by key.
 * [tsv-sample](#tsv-sample) - Sample input lines or randomize their order.
 A number of sampling methods are available.